pavel-paulau/perfdb/README.md

         "p99": 85.2
     }

-Built-in visualization using amazing D3 charts :
+Built-in visualization using amazing D3 charts:

     $ http://127.0.0.1:8080/benchmark_06252014/172.23.100.96/cpu_sys/linechart

 ![](docs/linechart.png)

+See also [perfreports](https://github.com/pavel-paulau/perfreports) - an advanced report generation system.

 Wait, how to install it?
 ------------------------